tanguybernard/computer-science-knowledge/cloud/AWS_Cloud_Practitioner_Essentials/Additional_Services.md

 Build small business applications

 Spin up test environments;  Easily create and delete development sandboxes and test environments where you can try out new ideas, risk free.

+### AWS Global Accelerator (AMS SSPS)

+Global Accelerator is a network layer service in which you create accelerators to improve availability and performance for internet applications used by a global audience.